Home /

 Remove the bottom board from the hive and take its measurements.
 Using your blade/scissors and your straight edge, cut a piece of Low-E PERF to sit in the bottom board.

-TIP: make sure you make the piece of insulation slightly small than the floor to ensure the floor fits back into the runners.
+TIP: make sure you make the piece of insulation slightly smaller than the floor to ensure the floor fits back into the runners.

 Insulating the bottom board will raise the level of the floor by 5.5mm.
-If there is a lot of waste from your hive you maybe want to remove and clean this on a more regularly while the insulation is in place.
+If there is a lot of waste from your hive you may want to remove and clean this on a more regular basis while the insulation is in place.

 Pitched Roof Hives